orbitalquark/textadept/docs/manual.md

 the line ending mode using the "Buffer > EOL Mode" menu.

 Textadept attempts to auto-detect a file's indentation settings, but it is a very rudimentary
-check: if any non-blank line starts with a tab, then tabs are used; otherwise, for the first non-blank line that starts with two or more spaces, that number of spaces is used.
+check: if any non-blank line starts with a tab, then tabs are used; otherwise, for the first non-blank line that starts with between two and eight spaces, that number of spaces is used.
 (Files with mixed indentation are more prone to having their indentation settings incorrectly detected.)
 If Textadept cannot detect a file's indentation, the default setting is a tab representing 8 spaces.
 However, you can specify your preferred indentation settings globally, and on a language-specific basis.
 For example, in your *~/.textadept/init.lua*:

 	-- Disallow auto-detection of indentation.
 	io.detect_indentation = false